dfolio/quarto-ieee/README.md

 ### Examples

 The source code for a minimal sample document is given in [template.qmd](template.qmd).
-You have a preview of the rendering of this basic template at [template.pdf](https://dfolio.fr/posts/quarto-ieee/template.pdf) or  [template.html](https://dfolio.fr/posts/quarto-ieee/template.html). \
+You have a preview of the rendering of this basic template at [template.pdf](https://github.com/dfolio/quarto-ieee/blob/main/template.pdf) or  [template.html](https://htmlpreview.github.io/?https://github.com/dfolio/quarto-ieee/blob/master/template.html). \
 Incomplete articles (i.e. more advanced examples) are available in the `examples` folder.

-### Unsuported feature and limitations
+### Unsuported features and limitations

 - If you are using [Quarto](https://quarto.org), it is strongly recommended to use TexLive from the LaTeX distribution instead of the one provided by your Linux distribution.
   Otherwise, you may encounter a missing package problem.